mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

   * from the computer that is used to deploy Kubernetes.

   If the reserved virtual IP address is in the same subnet as the rest of the cluster nodes then nothing more needs to be configured.
-  However, if it is in a different subnet then one may need to configure appropriate routes to ensures connectivity with the virtual IP address.
+  However, if it is in a different subnet then you may need to configure appropriate routes to ensures connectivity with the virtual IP address.
   Further, the virtual IP address may share an interface with the primary IP address of the interface.
-  In such cases, one needs to disable any IP or MAC spoofing from the infrastructure firewall.
+  In such cases, you must be able to disable any IP or MAC spoofing from the infrastructure firewall.

 The following example illustrates the configuration if the reserved virtual IP address is `10.0.50.20`: